team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/snake-gourd.md

 N/A

 ## Storage
-Store in a cool place away from direct sunlight and heat sources.
-The fruit can be stored for up to two weeks at room temperature or up to six months if refrigerated.<update>For long-term storage, consider freezing the fruits after blanching.</update>
+<update>Store in a cool place away from direct sunlight and heat sources.
+The fruit can be stored for up to two weeks at room temperature or up to six months if refrigerated.For long-term storage, consider freezing the fruits after blanching.</update>

 ## Protecting your plants
 ### Pest control